India to block U.S. trade probes, ready for fight at WTO

 "There are clear stresses in the India-US trade, economic relations," said another government official who, like others who spoke to Reuters, declined to be identified due to the sensitivity of the matter.

-"If it is a strategic relationship, they should be looking at the larger picture."
-(Additional reporting by Krista Hughes in Washington, Frank Jack Daniel in New Delhi; Editing by Douglas Busvine and Robert Birsel)
+(Additional reporting by Krista Hughes in Washington, Frank Jack Daniel in New Delhi; Editing by Douglas Busvine, Robert Birsel and Cynthia Osterman)

-* HK->Shanghai Connect daily quota used 0.6 pct, Shanghai->HK daily quota used 17 pct